Peripheral neuropathy is damage to the peripheral nerves. These are the nerves that connect your spinal cord to the rest of your body.

 Maintaining physical activity is also important.

-Drugs to treat depression and prevent convulsions sometimes relieve neuropathy symptoms.
-These medicines are often given at lower dosages.
-Commonly used antidepressants include:
+Medications used to treat depression and prevent convulsions can relieve neuropathy symptoms.

 These therapies are aimed at reducing symptoms: